 We will also discuss what is data science and will also try to learn about the role of data scientists.
 Later in the blog, we will look at the differences between machine learning and data science.
 So, let us begin with the definition of Machine learning.

 Machine Learning, as the name suggests, is concerned with learning for machines.
-It is one of the branches of Artificial Intelligence (AI), that focuses on building applications that learn on their own, over a time period.
+It is one of the AI branches, that focuses on building applications that learn on their own, over a time period.
 It makes machines capable of taking care of themselves and improving their performance and accuracy.